The Canines & Crosstreks Adoptable Pets of the Week

-Today is a two-fer and up first is Lady!
-She is a mature and distinguished 9-year-old pure bred Yorkie.
-Sociable with other animals and all sorts of people.
-During our recording, she was perfectly content to be snuggle up in Kelly’s lap until there was something more fun to do!
+These guys are are a handful, but oh-so friendly and are a mix of an American Staffordshire and Golden-Doodle—they call it a Boodle.
+But we thought a Pitoodle might be more apropos.

-Ruth, on the other hand, is NOT a lap dog.
-She is a 5-month old pit mix (and we think there may be some Great Dane in there) with outstanding manners.
-She is great on a leash (no pulling), sits when a handler stops, is curious, and gets along well with people and animals.
-When we started, she made the rounds of the room introducing herself to everyone.
-Jimmy the office cat was less than pleased, but Ruth took it in stride.
-And while recording, she just lied down on the floor at Billy’s feet–also waiting for something more fun to do!
+Both of them get alonig super well with dogs and people, but they will need some training, they are only 8-weeks old after all.
+There is boundless energy that seems to subside with a belly rub.
+Photos were tough this week, so we do have a video!

-Do you have a place in your home and heart for Lady or Ruth?
-Both would be ideal in virtually any home!
+Do you have a place in your home and heart for Carlos or Sissy?

 Don’t forget that August 20th is the return of the SPCA’s Puppy Plunge at Camp Letts in Edgewater.
 Bring your well-behaved pup for a glorious dip in the Rhode River, or participate in the bathing suit contest!
 For the humans, plenty of music by the Eastport Oyster Boys and lots of food and drink.
 Details are here!
 And if you’d like to have a booth or be a sponsor, here’s your link!